iamfurukawa/BotJira/README.md

   - Done : 2 issue(s)
 ```

-The job the message below runs each 30 minutes.
+The job that can show the message below is running each 30 minutes.

 ```text
 New Comments